 The School of Computing Science is one of the longest established in the UK and our reputation, built up over more than 50 years, means that we are able to secure research funding from sources such as the UK research councils, the European Union and industry.
 Our current portfolio of projects is worth over £10M.

-Research is currently clustered in five groups:
+Research is currently clustered into 6 groups:

 All our groups are supported by, and in many cases lead, large multisite national and international projects involving the active engagement of both industry and other research disciplines.